-Our Tax and Estate Planning practice group is nationally known for its innovation and sophistication.
+Our Tax and Estate Planning practice, chaired by founding partner Steve Trytten, is nationally known for its innovation and sophistication.
 We are creative problem-solvers, but haven’t forgotten how to explain things in plain English.
 We take pride in tailoring our work specifically to the needs and unique circumstances of each client.
 Our philosophy is simple – we provide the level of individual service we would want as a client.

 In today’s complicated world, not having an up to date estate plan can be disastrous for those left behind.
 At a minimum, your estate plan should generally include a Revocable Trust, a Will, and other supporting documents (such as a Durable Power of Attorney and Health Directive).
 We view the process of working with you to prepare these documents as an opportunity to think more broadly about any other issues that also deserve attention.
 The goal is for you and your family to be as fully prepared as possible.
 We pay attention to the details of implementing your plan, including any extra paperwork needed to address how assets are titled and death beneficiaries are designated, so that everything will be properly coordinated.

 We like challenges.
 Other professionals often refer their complex cases to us.
 A few examples include large or unusual estates, blended families, or large retirement plan balances that defy traditional estate planning structures.

 Estate and Trust Administration.

 Death or loss of capacity can be particularly difficult for a family.
 We can guide you through the complex legal issues that often arise during administration of an estate or trust.
 Even when an estate plan is in perfect order, a number of important tasks will need attention.
 In some cases, critical tax planning opportunities may be available if identified early on in the administration.

 Estate and Trust Litigation.

 We hope for your sake that you won’t need help from us in this category – but if you do, our experience in planning, administration, and litigation makes us uniquely qualified to identify creative solutions that others might not consider.